catenax-ng/catenax-ng.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 - Insert _Team name_ with naming schema `product-<productName>`
 - Add optional _Description_
 - Apply defaults for _Parent team_ and _Team visibility_
-- Click button _Create team_ to finaly create the team
+- Click button _Create team_ to finally create the team

 ### Add a Member To A GitHub Team